apache/druid/docs/querying/set-query-context.md

 ## Native queries

-For native queries, you can include query context parameters in a JSON object named `context` within your query or through [web console](./set-query-context.md#web-console).
+For native queries, you can include query context parameters in a JSON object named `context` within your query or through the [web console](./set-query-context.md#web-console).

 The following example shows a native query that sets the `sqlTimeZone` to `America/Los_Angeles` and `queryId` to `only_query_id_test`: